IELTS vs TOEFL: What Are the Differences?

 IELTS vs TOEFL Writing Section

-While attempting the ILETS paper, you would be asked to solve 2 writing questions.
-In the first one, you will have to explain the information given in the form of a diagram, table chart, etc. While in the second one, you will have to pen down 200-250 words upon the argument or a given viewpoint.
-If you take up the TOEFL exam, you will have to draft a five-paragraph essay within 300-350.
-For the second question, you will have to fetch some notes from a given text and have to frame a response in 150-225 words.
+While attempting the IELTS paper, you would be asked to solve 2 writing tasks.
+In the first one, you will have to explain the information given in the form of a diagram, table chart, etc. However, in the second one, you will have to pen down 200-250 words on the argument or a given viewpoint.
+If you take the TOEFL exam, you will have to draft a five-paragraph essay within 300-350 words in the first task.
+For the second task, you will have to fetch some notes from a given text and have to frame a response in 150-225 words.

 IELTS vs TOEFL Speaking Section

-Speaking assessment in TOEFL will be recorded through a microphone and will be sent to the examiners while the IELTS speaking test will be face to face test for all the candidates.
-The duration of TOEFL would be 20 minutes IELTS would range a maximum of 10-15 minutes.
-An important distinguishing factor in TOEFL vs IELTS will be the option to attempt a speaking test before the other tests in IELTS whereas there is no such option in TOEFL.
+Speaking assessment in TOEFL will be recorded through a microphone and will be sent to the examiners while the IELTS speaking test will be a face-to-face interview-type assessment for all the candidates.
+The duration of TOEFL would be 16 minutes while IELTS would range a maximum of 10-15 minutes.
+An important distinguishing factor in TOEFL vs IELTS is the option to attempt a speaking test before the other tests in IELTS whereas there is no such option in TOEFL.

 TOEFL vs IELTS Reading Section

-The reading test of both the exams will include the texts around the lines of the ones they will encounter in their programs.
-TOEFL will offer 3-5 reading questions to be completed in 20 minutes.
-IELTS test will include 3 questions in this section and the applicants would be asked to answer questions in various formats like gap filings, short answers, etc.
+The reading test of both exams will include texts around the lines of the ones they will encounter in their programs.
+TOEFL will offer 2 reading passages to be completed in 35 minutes.
+The IELTS test will include 3 passages in this section and the applicants will be asked to answer questions in various formats like gap filings, short answers, etc.

 TOEFL vs IELTS Listening Section

-The Listening skill test of both the exams is very different from each other.
-In the ILETS test, students can answer the questions while they are listening to the recording.
-Varied sort of long and short questions will be there.
-Whereas the TOEFL test will be based on classroom lectures and applicants take note of while listening to the audio.
-Students have to solve MCQs in a given duration of 40-60 minutes in the TOEFL listening component.
+The listening skill test of both exams is very different from each other.
+In the IELTS test, students can answer the questions while they are listening to the recording.
+Varied sorts of long and short questions will be there.
+Whereas the TOEFL test will be based on classroom lectures and applicants take notes while listening to the audio.
+Students have to solve MCQs in a given duration of 36 minutes in the TOEFL listening component.

 IELTS vs TOEFL Score Comparison